dilawar89/request-count/README.md

-# request-count
+# request-counter
-To count the no of requests that were served by the API
+To counter no of request that has reached the API